jackdewinter/pymarkdown/readme.md

 - where is `elif starting_whitespace:` used? why? better way to do it?
 - image token handling confusing and non-standard
 - fenced code block handling of line/col could be better
+- HTML and Fenced Blocks and better handling of capturing newlines to avoid counting token height
+- verifying vs validating?
+- verify which inlines cannot contain newlines and verify with line/col
+  - autolinks
+  - raw_html
+- track down uses of rehydrate_index in consistency checks and make to have cases to verify that each is updating properly, including multi
+- all types of end-inlines and inlines at end i.e. 50

+## Bugs - General - Solve

+- links, 518b
+- fenced, 99 with more blanks
+- html block skipped

+## Bugs - General - Uncategorized

 - why is space after atx in text?
 - why does hard break not have \n?
   - hard break followed by 3 spaces, then emphasis